Architeuthis-Flux/Jumperless/README.md

 That repo has a lot more info that generally applies to this one too, so go read that if you'd like to know more about this thing.

-I'd like to basically rewrite that whole codebase from scratch because it's kind of a mess.
+I'm basically rewriting that whole codebase from scratch because it's kind of a mess.
 So the new stuff will go here.

 ## Here's the general vague roadmap (for anyone who wants to contribute):

-Matrix interface code (Dumb Mode) - done

-Storage of the current state - started but needs a lot more work

-Pathfinding - started minutes ago

-   --Hardware safety checks (throw an error if you try to connect power directly to ground)- not started

-   --Path Redundancy/priority - not started

-Coming up with a format to send commands - mused upon but not decided

-   --Command input parsing (UART) - not started

-   --Command input parsing (I2C) - not started

-Power Supply control (needs HW revision or just remove the DAC/Opamp entirely)- not started

-   *Everything above will be running on the AVR32DD32 controller chip, below is external interface stuff*

-Making an Arduino library for the Master - not started
+An Arduino library for commanding the RP2040

-(optional) Writing a python library to form and send UART commands
+A circuitPython library to do connection stuff.

-(optional) GUI for making connections
+(optional) a custom GUI for making connections

 (optional) Component placement sensing or just a simple way to define part locations